aspose-words/Aspose.Words-Documentation/cpp/developer-guide/programming-with-documents/aspose-words-document-object-model/_index.md

 This section describes the main classes of the Aspose.Words Document Object Model (DOM) and its relationships.
 By using the classes of the Aspose.Words DOM, you can obtain detailed programmatic access to document elements and formatting.

 The Aspose.Words Document Object Model (DOM) is an in-memory representation of a Word document.
-The Aspose.Words DOM allows you to programmatically read, manipulate, modify content and formatting of a Word document.
+The Aspose.Words DOM allows you to programmatically read, manipulate, modify the content and formatting of a Word document.

 A sample document showing how it appears in Microsoft Word.